 A strong new commitment to the rule of law, both domestically and internationally, is fundamental if Russia genuinely wants to halt economic decline and achieve prosperity in the future.

 This is the abridged version of the analysis that first appeared at the website of Carnegie Moscow Center.
-The article was adjusted to Russia Direct’s editorial standards.
+The article has been edited and condensed by Russia Direct’s editorial team.
 More about Russia's economic challenges read here.